civican/legisinfo/42-1/bills/C-68/bill_text.md

 ### Section 24

-Seines, nets or other fishing apparatus shall not be set or used in such **a** manner or in such **a** place **that they or any equipment that is attached to any of them** obstructs the navigation of boats and vessels and no boats or vessels shall destroy or wantonly injure in any way seines, nets or other fishing apparatus lawfully set **or used or any equipment that is attached to any of them**.
+Seines, nets or other fishing apparatus shall not be set or used in such a manner or in such a place that they or any equipment that is attached to any of them obstructs the navigation of boats and vessels and no boats or vessels shall destroy or wantonly injure in any way seines, nets or other fishing apparatus lawfully set or used or any equipment that is attached to any of them.

-> **Explanatory Note**:
-> Existing text of section 24:
-> *Existing Text*:
-> > Seines, nets or other fishing apparatus shall not be set or used in such manner or in such place as to obstruct the navigation of boats and vessels and no boats or vessels shall destroy or wantonly injure in any way seines, nets or other fishing apparatus lawfully set.

 ### Section 16